groupdocs-viewer/GroupDocs.Viewer-Products/content/viewer/net/json.md

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Steps for View JSON File in C#"
+    title_left: "Steps for View JSON format in C#"
     content_left: |
-        [GroupDocs.Viewer](https://products.groupdocs.com/viewer/net/) makes it easy for .NET developers to add JSON file viewing feature in their applications by implementing a few easy steps.
+        [GroupDocs.Viewer](https://products.groupdocs.com/viewer/net/) makes it easy for .NET developers to add JSON format viewing feature in their applications by implementing a few easy steps.

         *   Create an instance of Viewer class and load the JSON file with full path.
         *   Set options to convert JSON file into PNG format.